klashxx/gcpex/README.md

 Based on that knowledge I built my own tool `gcpex`.

-## OK,now ... how does this thing works?
+## OK, now ... how does this thing works?

 The syntax is neat: